Not an American user?

 Train Turn - place your turn pieces to get the train to the end

 Odd One Out - given a set of pictures you have to determine which is different

 You can test and increase your skills in the solo mode of the game and when you're ready to take on your friends you can go to the group mode.

-The practice portion let's you practice each of the activities within each of the 5 mental categories.
+The practice portion lets you practice each of the activities within each of the 5 mental categories.
 For each activity you can practice at the easy, medium, and hard levels.
-There are four medal classes you can reach that is dependant on the weight of your brain for that activity.
-You have bronze, silver, gold, and for the truly enormous out of the norm brain you have the platinum medal.
+There are four medal classes you can reach that is dependent on the weight of your brain for that activity.
+You have bronze, silver, gold, and for the truly out of the norm brain you have the platinum medal.